SemCoder: Training Code Language Models with Comprehensive Semantics Reasoning: Experiments

 \paragraph{Configuration and Empirically Settings}

-All \model variants are trained for 3 epochs on a server with eight NVIDIA RTX A6000 GPUs, using a learning rate of 5e-5 for program semantics training.
+All \model variants are trained for 2 epochs on a server with eight NVIDIA RTX A6000 GPUs, using a learning rate of 5e-5 with a cosine decay to 5e-6 during the program semantics training.
 For self-refinement fine-tuning, \model and baseline Code LLMs are trained for 2 epochs with a learning rate of 1e-5.
-We use a batch size of 512, a maximum context length of 2,048, and apply cosine learning rate decay. \texttt{GPT-3.5-turbo-0125} is used as the LLM where required.
+We use a batch size of 512, a maximum context length of 2,048.
+Similar to \cite{wei2023magicoder}, we use \texttt{GPT-3.5-turbo} to synthesize coding problems.
+To minimize the cost, we use \texttt{GPT-4o-mini} to generate code solution and monologue reasoning texts, which are typically longer sequences than the problem descriptions.